calumgrant/logical/README.md

 # Quantifiers
 ```
-Cash @1 has value 10.
+cash @1 has value 10.

 "Fred" has cash @1.